AhmedIsmailKhalid/Advanced-Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform/Course 5 ─ Recommendation Systems with TensorFlow on GCP/Readme.md

-# Course 5 ─ Recommendation Systems with TensorFlow on GCP
-Cours 5 of 5 in the Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization offered by Google Cloud on Coursera
+Contains all the quizes and the course certificate for this Course 4 of 5 of the Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization All the quizes are webpages